 VIRTUAL OPEN HOUSES

-A virtual event where you'll have the chance to hear from administrators, students, parents, and faculty.
-Even with a large number of attendees, these events are designed to feel personal.
-Each event will feature topic-specific breakout sessions focused on the areas you find most important.
+These virtual events offer viewers the chance to hear from administrators, students, parents, and faculty.
+Even with a large number of attendees, our virtual open houses are designed to feel personal.
+Each event features topic-specific breakout sessions focused on the areas you find most important.
 On the day of the event, you will get a Zoom link with all the information you need to log in.

 WEEKLY GROUP TOURS

 Every week, we have standing tours where families have the opportunity to stop by, have some coffee, and chat with current parents, students, faculty members, and administrators.
-These chats will be followed by small-group tours of the campus.
+These chats are followed by small-group tours of the campus.

-Throughout the admissions season, we will send you invitations to a variety of school events—athletic contests, plays and musicals, dance and music performances, parent coffees, and more!
-These events are a great way to see our community in action!
+Throughout the admission season, we will send you invitations to a variety of school events: athletic competitions, plays and musicals, dance and music performances, parent coffees, and more.
+These events are a great way to see our community in action.

 Here you will find a warm, inclusive environment where students form meaningful relationships, cultivate confidence, and engage in self-discovery.